section-engineering-education/engineering-education/content/articles/support-for-spatial-data-using-geoalchemy-and-spatialite/index.md

 Under this "context", we listen for the `connect` event once the server starts running and loads the spatialite extension.

-> _`Spatialite` is an SQLite extension that works for SQLite only.
-If you're using a different database like PostgreSQL, you need to install the extension for it too (in which case is called PostGIS).
+> *`Spatialite` is an SQLite extension that works for SQLite only.
+If you're using a different database like PostgreSQL, you need to install the extension for it as well (in which case is called PostGIS).
 However, you may not need to load the extension this way with other databases too.
-This is just for demonstration purposes on how this could be done in a development environment._
+This is just for demonstration purposes on how this could be done in a development environment.*

-Lastly, we need to get a later version of `sqlite3` installed because the one that comes preinstalled with Python doesn't include `RTree` which is a data structure that's used for handling spatial information.
+Then we need to get a later version of `sqlite3` installed because the one that comes preinstalled with Python doesn't include `RTree` which is a data structure that's used for handling spatial information.

 Head over to [SQLite3's website](https://sqlite.org/download.html) and download the latest one (available under pre-compiled binaries for Windows).

 Once downloaded, extract the contents and you should find a `sqlite3.dll` file.

-Copy the file and look for the `sqlite.dll` that comes preinstalled with python, this should be in a folder called `DLLs`.
+Copy the file and look for the `sqlite.dll` that comes preinstalled with Python, this should be in a folder called `DLLs`.

 This would be the folder path: